Tower Records: Japan

 In 1979, Tower Records in Japan started its business as the Japan Branch of MTS Incorporated.
-The following year, Sapporo Store, the first in Japan opened.
+The following year, Sapporo Store, the first in Japan, opened.
 In 1981, Japanese subsidiary Tower Records Japan Inc. (TRJ) was established.

 In October 2002, TRJ went independent from the international chain by management buyout.
-The bankruptcy of Tower Records in the U.S. in 2006 did not affect TRJ as it had been completely independent (as of 2015, NTT DoCoMo and Seven & I Holdings are the main stakeholders).
-As of October 1, 2014, TRJ maintains 85 directly operated store locations throughout Japan, including 10 Tower Mini Stores, and the Shibuya Store in Tokyo (moved to the current location in March 1995) which is said to be one of the biggest music retail outlets in the world, occupying selling space of 5,000 m² (9 floors).
-TRJ also publishes free magazines Tower, bounce, and intoxicate directly and through its subsidiary NMNL.
+The bankruptcy of Tower Records in the U.S. in 2006 did not affect TRJ because it had been completely independent (as of 2015, NTT DoCoMo and Seven & I Holdings are the main stakeholders).
+As of October 1, 2014, TRJ maintains 85 directly operated store locations throughout Japan, including 10 Tower Mini Stores and the Shibuya Store in Tokyo (moved to the current location in March 1995), which is said to be one of the biggest music retail outlets in the world, occupying selling space of 5,000 m² (9 floors).
+TRJ also publishes the free magazines Tower, bounce, and intoxicate directly and through its subsidiary NMNL.
 In 2014, Tower Records launched the music review website Mikiki, which also posts content from the previously mentioned magazines.

 In addition to being the leading CD retailer in Japan, TRJ was the majority stakeholder in Napster Japan, a joint venture between TRJ and Napster LLC.
-On March 1, 2010, Napster Japan and TRJ announced that Napster Japan would terminate all of its services on May 31, 2010 due to the difficulty in covering the costs for maintaining the required systems to continue the services.
+On March 1, 2010, Napster Japan and TRJ announced that Napster Japan would terminate all of its services on May 31, 2010, due to the difficulty in covering the costs of maintaining the required systems to continue the services.

 Tower Records Japan has a subsidiary record label called T-Palette Records, which specializes in idol performers.